BrettCoulstock/Subtitle-to-CSV/README.md

 Subtitles to CSV
 ================

-Convert a subtitle file (SRT) to a basic tab delimited file (CSV), adding in the duration as a column.
+Convert a subtitle file (SRT) to a basic tab delimited file (CSV), or optionally a HTML table.
+This process adds in the duration as a column.
 It can save you from tediously recording timecodes of points in a video, if you happen to be doing that manually.

 ## Use Case
 I use subtitling software to create audio description for videos.
 I write the narration as subtitles in-between the gaps in the dialouge.
 I then take the SRT subtitle file and uses this script to generate a cue list which has the cue number, start and end times, duration and the actual text for the narrator.